benetche/ticket-mart/README.md

 ## 3. Comments About the Code:

-Source code to the three mockup pages is available at the root of the repository.
+Source code to the full system is available at the root of the repository.

 The pages are available in the `pages` folder.

+The API routes are available in the `pages/api` folder.

+The database logic is available in the `src/database` folder.

-The Header component is available in the `components` folder.
+The Header component is available in the `src/components` folder.

 The styles are available in the `styles` folder.

 ## 4. Test Plan:

-For the first milestone, no tests were made.
-In the future tests will be made to ensure the system is working properly.
+Manual Tests were made to verify if the system works as expected.

 ## 5. Test Results:

 For the first milestone, no tests were made.

 ## 6. Build Procedures:

+The system is also available at [tik-me-tmp.vercel.app](https://tik-me-tmp.vercel.app/).

+First, the proper `.env` file is needed to run the project.
+Contact the project owner to get the proper file and place it in the root of the project.

 To build the project, run the following commands: